-- On 3 November, the Armed Conflict Location and Event Data (ACLED) project reported that over 10,400 people have been killed due to the conflict.
-Actual figures may be higher with communications challenges and ongoing violence inhibiting systematic reporting. - Since the fighting started, 20 humanitarian workers have been reported killed and 3 have been reported injured.
-The actual number of aid workers injured may be higher as systematic reporting is inhibited by a range of factors. - In early November, JHRO received information from multiple sources indicating that incidents of conflict related sexual violence had taken place in El Fasher and in Hasa Hisa IDP Camp, as well as the reported targeted killing of a feminist activist.
-These reports highlight the ongoing incidence of sexual and gender based violence in relation to the current conflict.
+- On 12 January, the Armed Conflict Location and Event Data (ACLED) project reported that over 13,000 people have been killed due to the conflict.
+Actual figures may be higher with communications challenges and ongoing violence inhibiting systematic reporting. - Since the fighting started, 20 humanitarian workers have been reported killed and 33 have been reported injured.
+The actual number of aid workers killed and injured may be higher as systematic reporting is inhibited by a range of factors. - As of 18 December 2023, JHRO had received credible reports of 58 incidents of conflict-related sexual violence, affecting at least 118 victims (98 women, a man, 18 girls and a boy).
+A large number of these incidents were reported in Khartoum state (26 incidents), followed by South Darfur state (10 incidents), North Darfur state (10 incidents), Central Darfur state (4 incidents), West Darfur state (2 incidents), North Kordofan state (1 incident), West Kordofan state (1 incident), Red Sea state (1 incident), and on the road in unspecified states (2 incidents).
+Many incidents of conflict related sexual violence are likely to be unreported due to communications challenges, lack of access to relevant services and community stigma.